 WoW

 Now Peter and John went up together into the temple at the hour of prayer, being the ninth hour.
 And a certain man lame from his mother's womb was carried, whom they laid daily at the gate of the temple which is called Beautiful, to ask alms of them that entered into the temple; Who seeing Peter and John about to go into the temple asked an alms.
 And Peter, fastening his eyes upon him with John, said, Look on us.
 And he gave heed unto them, expecting to receive something of them.
 Then Peter said, Silver and gold have I none; but such as I have give I thee: In the name of Jesus Christ of Nazareth rise up and walk.
 And he took him by the right hand, and lifted him up: and immediately his feet and ankle bones received strength.
 And he leaping up stood, and walked, and entered with them into the temple, walking and leaping, and praising God.
-And all the people saw him walking and praising God: And they knew that it was he which sat for alms at the Beautiful gate of the temple: and they were filled with wonder and amazement at that which had happened unto him. -Acts 3:1-10***King Solomon was the 3rd king to reign over all of the Israelites in the Promised Land, the land that the Lord God promised to give to Abraham (Abram the Hebrew), and to Abraham's son Isaac, and to Isaac's youngest fraternal twin son Jacob (Israel), and to their descendants.
-Over 900 years after Solomon built the original temple of the Lord in Jerusalem, Jesus the Christ, the Son of God, was born.
-Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Jacob's 4th born son Judah to Mary and her husband Joseph when Mary was a virgin.
-Approximately 30 years after Jesus was born to Joseph and Mary, Jesus was baptized in the Jordan River by Mary's relative John the Baptist, from the tribe of Jacob's 3rd born son Levi.
+And all the people saw him walking and praising God: And they knew that it was he which sat for alms at the Beautiful gate of the temple: and they were filled with wonder and amazement at that which had happened unto him. -Acts 3:1-10***Jesse was an Israelite from the tribe of Judah, descended from Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, Jacob (Israel) and his 1st wife Leah, and Jacob and Leah's 4th born son Judah.
+David was the 8th son born to Jesse.
+Over a decade after David was born, the Lord God sent Samuel, the priest, prophet and judge from the tribe of Jacob and Leah's 3rd born son Levi, to Bethlehem to anoint David to reign as king.
+When David was 30 years old, he began to reign only over the tribe of Judah in the Promised Land, and David was 37 1/2 years old when he became the 2nd king to rule over all of the Israelites in the land that the Lord God promised to give to Abraham, and Isaac, and to Jacob, and their descendants.
+At least 950 years after Solomon, a son born to David and Bathsheba, became the the 3rd king to rule over all of the Israelites and built the 1st temple of the Lord, John the Baptist and Jesus the Christ, the Son of God, were born.
+John the Baptist was born into the tribe of Levi to Zechariah (Zacharias) the priest and his wife Elizabeth (Elisabeth).
+Jesus the Christ was conceived of the Holy Spirit in the womb of Elizabeth's relative Mary, a virgin, and Jesus was born in Bethlehem into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.
+Approximately 30 years after John the Baptist and Jesus the Christ were born, Jesus was baptized in the Jordan River by John the Baptist.
 Jesus having prayed, the heavens tearing open, the Holy Spirit descended as a dove and lit upon Jesus.
 The Lord God in heaven audibly acknowledged his Son Jesus, and the Holy Spirit led Jesus into the desert wilderness.
-Jesus fasted for 40 days and nights and was tempted.
-Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world.
-In Galilee, Jesus told specific Israelite men to follow him, and Jesus began to preach, teach and perform miracles among the Israelites, the treasured and chosen people of the Lord God.
-When Jesus sent 12 of his disciples on a mission without him, he gave them the power to heal Israelites suffering from sickness and disease, and Jesus gave the disciples the authority over evil spirits.
+Jesus fasted 40 days and nights and was tempted.
+Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world, and testified that Jesus is the Son of God.
+In Galilee, Jesus told specific Israelite men, including Simon Peter and John the son of Zebedee, to follow him, and Jesus began to preach, teach and perform miracles among the Israelites, the treasured and chosen people of the Lord God.
+Before Jesus sent 12 of his disciples on a mission, he gave them power to heal Israelites suffering from sickness and disease, and Jesus gave the disciples authority over evil spirits.
 Sometime thereafter, Jesus sent at least 70 others on a similar mission.
-Less than 3 1/2 years after Jesus was baptized, Jesus was betrayed by the apostle and disciple Judas Iscariot, and Jesus was arrested.
+Less than 3 1/2 years after Jesus was baptized, Jesus was betrayed by Judas Iscariot the disciple and apostle, and Jesus was arrested.
 Judas Iscariot killed himself before Jesus was crucified, buried in a tomb, and resurrected.
-Jesus appeared to his 11 remaining disciples and apostles and spoke of the signs that would follow the actions of believers.
-Simon Peter and John were 2 of the 3 disciples and apostles most constantly with Jesus.-Genesis 11:26-35:29, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, Matthew, Mark, Luke, John, Acts 1:1-15:41, 1 Peter, 2 Peter, 1 John, 2 John, 3 John, Revelation
+Jesus appeared to his 11 remaining disciples and apostles and spoke about the signs that would follow the actions of believers.
+Notably, Simon Peter and John were 2 of the 3 disciples and apostles most constantly with Jesus.-Genesis 11:26-35:29, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, Matthew, Mark, Luke, John, Acts 1:1-15:41, 1 Peter, 2 Peter, 1 John, 2 John, 3 John, Revelation

 Click the link below to read more posts in this category: